 A Clockwork Orange also use this technique to expose the issues at hand.

 3. Menippean Satire

 What is satire that critiques general systems of belief rather than a person or individual?
 It's none other than Menippean satire.
-You may not know the Menippean satire definition, but you have definitely seen it on television.
+And you may not know the Menippean satire definition, but you have definitely seen it on television.

 This approach is repeatedly used in the television show South Park to ridicule topics like racism, classism, homophobia, and xenophobia.
-The Menippean style often requires a greater length of work to create their point.
+Therefore, the Menippean style often requires a greater length of work to create their point.

 Satire definition literature

 Satire in Literature

 What is satire used for in literature?
 For authors, this is a tool that allows writers to provide social commentary.
 While many satirical novels originally provided insight on the society during the time the novel was written, sometimes its relevance can apply to society today.
 A great example of this is the novel The Invisible Man by Ralph Ellison.